" This is the

 80's DB-9 Controllers out there.

-But you will be able to order a cheap NES look-a-like Controller together
+But you can order a NES look-a-like Controller together

 with the system if you like.

-Also, rumors says, it will be possible to use Opcode Games' new upcoming
+Also, you will be able to use Opcode Games' new upcoming

 Super Game Controllers designed by Ted Meyer.